nanspear/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 The following files were used:
 ====================================
-Subject Files
--Subject_test - Each row identifies the test subjects who performed the activity for each window sample.
+1. Subject_test: Each row identifies the test subjects who performed the activity for each window sample.
--Subject_train - Each row identifies the train subjects who performed the activity for each window sample.
+2. Subject_train: Each row identifies the train subjects who performed the activity for each window sample.

-Activity File
--Activity_Lables - Links the class labels with their activity name.
+3. Activity_Lables: Links the class labels with their activity name.

-Feature File
--features.txt - List of all 561 features.
+4. features.txt: List of all 561 features.

-Test Files
+5. X_test: Test data
--X_test - Test set
--y_test - Test labels
+6. y_test: Test labels

-Train Files
--X_train - Training set
+7. X_train: Training data
--y_train - Training labels
+8. y_train - Training labels

 Transformations